coq/coq/doc/sphinx/addendum/rewrite-rules.rst

    Rewrite rules are highly experimental.

-   In particular, ill-typed rewrite rules will lead to mistyped expressions, and manipulating these will most often result in anomalies.
+   In particular, ill-typed rewrite rules will lead to mistyped expressions, and manipulating these will most often result in inconsistencies and anomalies.

 This section describes the extension of Coq's reduction mechanisms with user-defined rewrite rules,